Stefanos Chaliasos

 PhD student, Imperial College London, London, UK

-He has previously worked as an R&D Engineer in Veridise Inc. developing automated techniques for testing Zero Knowledge Proof (ZKP) circuits.
+He has previously worked as an R&D Engineer in Veridise Inc. and as a Research Scientist in MatterLabs developing automated techniques for testing Zero Knowledge Proof (ZKP) circuits and analyzing protocols using ZKPs.
 Furthermore, he worked in the industry as a software engineer at Greek Research and Technology Network (GRNET) and as a researcher in the FASTEN project.

 His main research interests involve Blockchain Security, Software Testing, ZKPs, Program Analysis, and Programming Languages.